Manifolds and cobordisms

 Special and general types

-For a multiplicative cohomology theory, and a vector bundle of rank , which is -orientable, the Thom isomorphism is the isomorphism
+For a multiplicative cohomology theory, and a vector bundle of rank , which is -orientable, the Thom isomorphism is the morphism

-We think of this from left to right as wedge-ing with a generalized volume form on the fibers, and from right to left as performing fiber integration.
+One may think of the Thom isomorphism from left to right as cupping with a generalized volume form on the fibers, and from right to left as performing fiber integration.